 The gameplay is similar to SimHealth and most presidential election games: at the beginning of every game year, you must establish broad goals for the institution for that year.
-You do this by selecting objectives from a given list, such as "pay [faculty] better,” “reduce tuition,” “enroll more minority students,” “win [sports] games,” and so on.
-You can even choose "balance the budget" if you are confident of your skills ;) After setting the goals, the clock will start ticking.
+You do this by selecting objectives from a given list, such as "pay [faculty] better", "reduce tuition fees", "enroll more minority students", "win [sports] games", and so on.
+You can even choose "balance the budget" if you are confident in your skills ;) After setting the goals, the clock will start ticking.
 The game interface, like Trevor's other games, is intuitive and cleanly laid out.
-You basically move around the Virtual U campus, visiting the relevant building where you gather information to make policy decisions such as decreasing faculty teaching time, increasing athletic scholarships, changing minority enrollment policies, and many others.
-As in a real university, many decisions have both positive and negative effects or ramifications, and often the timing of policies can spell the difference between success and failure.
+You move around the campus, visiting the relevant locations gathering information to make policy decisions such as decreasing faculty teaching time, increasing athletic scholarships, changing minority enrollment policies, and many others.
+As in a real university, many decisions have both positive and negative ramifications, and often the timing can spell the difference between success and failure.

 As in real universities, Virtual U's Board of Trustees monitors your every move, and will give you an annual evaluation of your performance at the end of each fiscal year.
 The Board's evaluation letter is very useful and detailed.
-In addition to commenting on your overall performance, the letter singles out areas that you can improve, such as alumni giving, faculty morale, and institutional prestige.
-After viewing the letter and year-end balance sheet and profit/loss statement of the university, you can alter the budget and broad goals before moving to the next year.
+In addition to commenting on your overall performance, the letter singles out areas that you can improve.
+After reading the letter and taking a look at the year-end balance sheet and profit/loss statement, you can alter the budget and broad goals before moving to the next year.